ShadowOfTheDark669/simple-ctwm-retro-blue/README.md

 5. Copy `CTWMscripts` folder in your home directory.

-6. Copy `usr` folder in your `/usr` folder, open terminal as in step 3. and run: `sudo cp -r usr/include /usr`.
+6. Copy `usr` folder in your `/usr` folder.
+   - To do so:
+        - Open terminal as in step 3.
+        - run: `sudo cp -r usr/include /usr`.

-7. Verify that the copied files/folder are copied correctly in the correct folder:
+8. Verify that the copied files/folder are copied correctly in the correct folder:

    |    Repository Folder    |                  Content                 |                       System Folder                                |
    | ----------------------- | ---------------------------------------- | ------------------------------------------------------------------ |